 In a blog written earlier this week, UNISON general secretary Christina McAnea said: “The lack of understanding that the public, media and politicians have about police staff means they cannot truly comprehend the critical role they play in our society.”

-The article Government must intervene to protect policing in Warwickshire first appeared on the UNISON National site.
+The article We Are Police Staff – new film launches first appeared on the UNISON National site.